Monoculturalism: Ethnocentric monoculturalism

-Monoculturalism is often closely associated in popular discourse with ethnocentrism.
+Monoculturalism is often closely associated with ethnocentrism.
 Ethnocentrism is the practice of framing one's way of life as natural and valid, and applying that belief system to interpret the characteristics of other cultures.
-Ethnocentric monoculturalism is possibly the most widespread form of monoculturalism, as it is expressed to a certain degree in western monocultural movements, its dominant role in politics and foreign relations in many african states and parts of the middle east, and the perceived linkages between monoculture in China and suppression of minority ethnic groups.
-This is why monoculture is sometimes wrongly associated with racism.

-Instances

 In genocide

 Many of the genocides practiced throughout history were based on ethnic supremacy.
 Ethnic supremacy is assumed by one group within a culture, following some distinct action by an external group or from one of the ethnic groups.
 With European intervention in places like Rwanda, social institutions worked to socially construct an ethnic inferiority, distinguishing the Hutus and Tutsis from one another and causing what would be one of the most horrific demonstrations of genocide in modern history.

 A similar example to that of the Rwandan genocide was the ongoing civil war in Burma.
 The civil war spanned from a constitution that granted Burma their independence from the British Empire in which a group of leaders created conditions that did not involve many of Burma's ethnic minorities, and instigated a fight from them.
 Many of these ethnic minorities in Burma, including the Karen, have been significantly displaced by the military junta and placed into refugee camps in bordering nations.
 The remaining ethnic minorities have been living in poor conditions, and have been met by a variety of human rights abuses.

-In Africa

-Race-based monoculturalism plays a major role in the politics of many african nations.
-The conflict in South Sudan, Somalia, Rwanda, and many other parts of Africa are race-based by common consensus.
-The civil strife in west africa, the congo basin, and the sahel region and South Africa may all be exacerbated by underlying racial tensions.
-The pre-colonial tribal system that was dominant in much of africa was based on race, with each tribe typically a monoculture but due to the large number of competing tribes certain areas were very ethnically diverse.
-Colonial administration prevented race-based conflict but may have deepened, through administrative districts and differential practices, the ethnic divisions.
-Ethnic Nationalism was often a driving force behind decolonisation and after independence this led to racial conflict in many african nations.